suprachakra/Airline-Fare-Optimization-Engine-AFOE-/README.md

 | **ARIA Labels**                      | Tags that enhance screen reader compatibility for interactive elements.                                         |
 | **Buffered Demand Levels**           | Mechanism that smooths frequent demand changes, updating every few minutes for a stable display.                |
 | **Dynamic Text Scaling**             | Allows users to adjust text size without impacting functionality or layout.                                     |

 ---
-Here’s a refined version that follows your list of **requirements** first and includes multiple **User Stories** per feature, ensuring a more comprehensive backlog.

----